 Non–residents, that is those who live off–campus in non–University provided housing, have choices too.
-Whether an undergraduate or graduate student, you may purchase the Anytime Meal Plan, the Full Meal Plan, the Any 14 Plus Points Meal Plan, or the 150 Block Meal Plan.
+Whether an undergraduate or graduate student, you may purchase the Anytime Meal Plan, the Full Meal Plan, the Any 14 Plus Points Meal Plan, the HGS 150 Plan, or the Off-campus Meal Plan.

-- $75 per semester in Dining Points to spend at Durfee’s, uncommon or the Blue Dog Café at HGS’ McDougal Center as well as KBT, Marigolds, and Divinity.
-Dining Points carry over from Fall to Spring only.
+- $125 per semester in Dining Points to spend at Durfee’s, uncommon or the Blue Dog Café at HGS’ McDougal Center as well as KBT, Marigolds, and Divinity.
+Dining points carry over from Fall to Spring only.

 Put Our Service to the Test!

 We encourage campus visitors and University guests to join us for meals on campus.
-All residential colleges, including the Hall of Graduate Studies and Commons, are available to bring a friend or relative in for a tempting hot lunch or a delicious & leisurely dinner (Commons serves breakfast and lunch only).
+All residential colleges, including the Hall of Graduate Studies and Commons, are available to bring a friend or relative in for a tempting hot lunch or a delicious & leisurely dinner.
 The style is all-you-care-to-eat.
+All dining halls now accept Visa, Master and Discover cards.
 Children under 3 are free.

 |Lunch or Brunch||